TL;DR

 The 7-Day Payout Timeline

-Here is the structured chronology from bank setup to receiving the funds.
+Here’s the chronology from bank setup to receiving the funds.

 | Date | Milestone | Details |